 Institute for Conservation Medicine

-You may have heard about the St. Louis Box Turtle Project, an ongoing study by the Zoo’s Institute for Conservation Medicine and collaborators of box turtles living in Forest Park and Tyson Research Center.
+You may have heard about the St. Louis Box Turtle Project, an ongoing study by the Saint Louis Zoo Institute for Conservation Medicine and collaborators of box turtles living in Forest Park and Tyson Research Center.
 But did you know box turtles were important to the people of Missouri and across the United States long before St. Louis was even a city?

 Turtles are very sacred to native people and appear frequently in tribal mythology and legends.
 Several tribes have a creation story in which turtles play a vital role.
 In the stories, long ago Earth had no land; only water.
 The spirits lived in the sky on an island above the Earth.
 In the center of the island was a tree that was the source of all the light.
 One day the great tree was uprooted, leaving a large hole in the sky.
 Sky Woman was curious about the hole and wanted to peer through it.
 Unfortunately, she stared a little too close to the edge and tumbled through it!